-“Marathon Health clients saved an average of $2.70 for every $1 invested in employee healthcare in 2020, with the average company saving around $11 million across their book of business,” says Chad Ashcraft, Executive Vice President of Growth at Marathon Health
+“Marathon Health clients saved an average of $2.70 for every $1 invested in employee healthcare in 2020, with the average company saving around $11 million across our book of business,” says Chad Ashcraft, Executive Vice President of Growth at Marathon Health

 In 2020, patients who engaged with Marathon Health cost: